 Treatments for SCLC include chemotherapy and radiation.
 Because of the high rate of metastasis, surgery is rarely recommended.
 In very advanced cases of SCLC, treatments (including chemotherapy and radiation) can be effective in relieving symptoms and improving quality of life.

-“Even though SCLC has a tendency to grow quickly, it often shrinks quickly as a response to chemotherapy, radiation therapy, or both,” said Henry Park, MD, MPH, a radiation oncologist and assistant professor of therapeutic radiology at the Yale School of Medicine.
+“Even though SCLC has a tendency to grow quickly, it often shrinks quickly as a response to chemotherapy, radiation therapy, or both,” said Henry Park, MD, MPH, a radiation oncologist in the Department of Therapeutic Radiology.
 “It is important to see a medical oncologist and radiation oncologist as soon as possible after a diagnosis of SCLC so that treatment can be started right away.”